janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id-latest.md

 This document defines similar functionality for NETCONF, RFC 6241 [RFC6241](https://tools.ietf.org/html/rfc6241).

+> Comment, to be removed
+  The intent behind this specification is to stay close to the RESTCONF E-Tags mechanism so that existiner server functionality should be possible to reuse for NETCONF to a very high degree.

 # Conventions and Definitions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",